vuejs/docs/src/guide/components/slots.md

 </base-layout>
 ```

-Do note the expression is subject to the same [syntax constraints](/guide/essentials/template-syntax.html#directives) of dynamic directive arguments.
+Do note the expression is subject to the [syntax constraints](/guide/essentials/template-syntax.html#directives) of dynamic directive arguments.

 ## Scoped Slots